 There are three types of distracted driving: visual, manual and cognitive.
 Visual distraction is when something causes you to take your eyes off the road.
 It could be something like glancing at your phone, looking at houses on the side of the street or trying to find your favorite song on the radio.
 Manual distraction is when you take one or both of your hands off the wheel for any reason.
 Cognitive distraction is when your mind is so distracted by something that you’re not even thinking about driving anymore, you’re just going through the motions.
 Have you ever arrived at a location with no memory of driving there?
 That was cognitive distraction.

 Teens and young adults are especially at risk of distracted driving.
 More than half of teen drivers have admitted to using their phone while driving, and more than a quarter of them said that they have sent a text message while driving within the past 30 days.
-About 88% of drivers between 19 and 24 have admitted to engaging in risky behavior behind the wheel, according to a 2017 report from the AAA Foundation for Traffic Safety.

 Drivers who have been in at least one crash within the past two years are more likely to engage in distracted driving behaviors, like texting or talking on the phone, according to a 2020 study from the AAA Foundation for Traffic Safety.
 Even those who hadn’t recently been in a crash admitted to driving in ways that they felt were dangerous.